-Researchers launched Flexpass in October and initially offered it only to standard contract holders who pay $145 a month at Ramp A, $165 at Ramp B, and $160 at Ramp C. But with many commuters working at home due to the pandemic and with the ABC ramps only at 10% capacity, few have signed up.
+Researchers launched Flexpass in October and initially offered it only to standard contract holders who pay $145 a month at Ramp A, $165 at Ramp B, and $160 at Ramp C. But with many commuters working at home due to the pandemic and with the ABC ramps at just 10% capacity, few downtown workers have signed up.

-"It has been tough to get a sense of interest," said Galen Ryan, a University of Minnesota researcher.
+"It has been tough to get a sense of interest," said Galen Ryan, a U researcher.

 The U recently partnered with Move Minneapolis, the city's transportation management organization, to expand participation by inviting other commuters to purchase a parking contract to join the study.
 Existing contract holders at ABC ramps can also still sign up, Ryan said.